 Depending on what other jurisdiction is available to you, it may be more advantageous financially to divorce in another country.

 The media often reports that England is the “divorce capital of the world.”
 This phrase has been coined following a number of significant financial settlements in favour of spouses who have specifically chosen to seek divorce settlements in this country.
 In comparison to other jurisdictions, the English Court emphasises equality in financial settlements in circumstances where there is a surplus of assets to meet the parties’ housing needs.
 Thus, whether this is beneficial to you will depend on whether you are likely to be the paying or receiving party.

-A good first step is to attend an initial meeting to take advice on how the English Court is likely to deal with your assets.
+A good first step is to attend an initial meeting to take advice on how the English Court is likely to deal with your dividing your assets.
 You can then compare this with the financial remedy provision available in any other country which has jurisdiction to deal with your divorce.